upjpii_logo_asymetr_eng.png

 • Faculty of Philosophy, Pontifical University of John Paul II in Krakow, Poland

-• Northwestern University Research Initiative for the Study of Russian Philosophy and Religious Thought
+• Northwestern University Research Initiative for the Study of Russian Philosophy, Literature, and Religious Thought

 Academic board